elunna/hackem/hackem_changelog.md

     - Cursed wands of fear zaps you with fear 80% of the time in addition to other negative effects.
 If monsters are fleeing, they stop.
 If monsters are paralyzed or sleeping, they wake up and are able to move.
+    - Monsters are able to zap you with wands of fear (as a defensive action).
 - [x] wand of create horde
     - generates with WAY less charges (1-3) and very rare
     - Players zapping this create 7-11 instead of 7-13 monsters.